-It’s decorated with splashes of blue and yellow paint and filled with bougainvilla-covered whitewashed homes.
+It’s decorated with splashes of ultramarine and saffron yellow paint and filled with bougainvilla-covered whitewashed homes a cherry pots of geraniums.
 You’ll be seduced by its beauty and shabby chic romantic aura.

-My daughter and I arrived via car on a cloudy day in late April.
+I arrived via car on a cloudy day in late April.
 After Lisbon’s bustle, Óbidos seemed laid back and bucolic.

 History of Óbidos, the Queen’s Present

 Under Portuguese rule, and due to its strategic location along the Atlantic Ocean, Óbidos flourished into a major trading port.

 Beginning in 1282, each king of Portugal gave the town of Óbidos as a wedding present to his future queen.

-The tradition was started by King Dinis.
+King Dinis began the tradition.
 When he showed his future wife Dona Isabel the lovely town, she fell instantly in love — a common enough spell for those visiting Óbidos.
-King Dinis decided to gift her the town as a wedding present.

 The tradition continued from the 13th to the 19th centuries.
 As a result, Óbidos is nicknamed the Queens’ Town or the Queens’ Present.

 1. Porta da Vila

-You enter through the double arched Porta da Vila, or the Town Gate (shown above), which dates to around 1380.
-It contains the shrine of Nossa Senhora da Piedade, Our Lady of Mercy.
+You enter through the double arched Porta da Vila, or the Town Gate, which dates to around 1380.
+The town gate was built to defend the castle.

 2. Rua Direita, The Main Drag

 It’s stuffed with whitewashed buildings, quirky bars and cafes, exquisite shops, and ubiquitous ginjinha stands.
 The iron street lamps and chipped stone facades complete the vintage look.